 The disc was released to international critical acclaim.
 High Fidelity said it “may well be the best solo guitar album since Leo Kottke’s justly renowned first effort.”
 Guitar giant Michael Hedges acknowledged Unspoken Intentions as a major influence, and renegade artist Henry Kaiser called it “a masterwork … a white hot nova of acoustic guitar.”
 In Guitar Player magazine, John Fahey wrote, “This record goes further and far beyond anything that has hitherto been accomplished.
 It is a strikingly original record.
 It is an epoch breaking record.
 Gulezian takes the previously existing … and destroys it in order to get at the truth, or emotional reality.
 His songs have the ability to penetrate the already-known nature of reality and approach essence more closely.
 As a result Gulezian and the listener get caught up in the truth and lose themselves in it.
 Thus the listener to this record identifies himself, and to some extent becomes one with something greater and more powerful than oneself … one finds oneself in a truer contemplation of the nature of vastness and emptiness.
 Dreamlike and amorphous sounding on first listening, we soon discover the core of beauty and truth in this music and discover its subtle integrity and essential musicality.
 For that which we thought was a dream, is indeed the heart of reality, that for which we have been searching.”

 After graduating magna cum laude from the University of Arizona with degrees in Marketing and Entrepreneurship, Michael once again established his own independent label, Timbreline Music, in the 1990s.
 To this day Michael tours constantly, performing at concert halls, festivals, and at hundreds of colleges and universities.
 It is visually breathtaking to watch Michael play – his cutting edge virtuosity, commanding stage presence, offbeat humor, and genuine humility has won him a reputation for excellence and a steadily growing audience.
-Michael’s concerts have been described as the communion of master musician engaged with his audience in the mystery of self-revelation, creating music of atmospheric power, ecstatic joy, and haunting beauty.
+Michael’s music connects – his concerts have been described as the communion of master musician engaged with his audience in the mystery of self-revelation, creating music of atmospheric power, ecstatic joy, and haunting beauty.
 He is recognized as an articulate, passionate, outspoken, and experienced advocate for independent artists and indie labels, and is also in demand for guitar workshops and master classes.

 But ultimately it’s about the albums – the praise has been constant and unanimous.
 DISTANT MEMORIES AND DREAMS (1992) spent an astonishing thirteen months in heavy rotation on Public Radio International’s Echoes program, and was named runner up “Disc Of The Year” (New Age) by CD Review Magazine.
 THE DARE OF AN ANGEL (1996) found Michael in the company of Grammy award winning violinist Charlie Bisharat, platinum-level pianist Ira Stein, and world renowned bassist Michael Manring.
 Dirty Linen wrote, “Gulezian messes with space and time in ways French composer Erik Satie could only dream of,” and Fingerstyle Guitar raved, “Gulezian’s music meets and exceeds anything being offered by the ‘real’ industry.”
 But for all the airplay, accolades, and recognition, Michael remains most touched and humbled by the words of his late friend and colleague Michael Hedges, who called him “A great guitarist.
 My kindred spirit.”

 Michael Gulezian was deeply affected by Michael Hedges’ tragic death.
 Hedges had suggested that the two guitarists record a CD together.
 It never happened.
 In its place, Michael recorded LANGUAGE OF THE FLAME (2003).
-In keeping with the spirit of Michael Hedges, the intent was to reflect the full spectrum of human emotion.
-Gulezian stated, “my primary responsibility as an artist is to use the symbolic language of music to express the deepest aspirations of humanity, in a manner that would otherwise be inexpressible.”
+In keeping with the spirit of Michael Hedges, the intent was to reflect the full spectrum of human experience and emotion.
+Gulezian stated, “my primary responsibility as an artist is to use the symbolic connective language of music to express the deepest aspirations of humanity, in a manner that would otherwise be inexpressible.”

 The reviews spoke volumes: Jazziz Magazine publisher Michael Fagien described Language of the Flame as “unbelievable … incredible … music from another planet.”
 Grammy award winning producer Richard Adler wrote, “Michael Gulezian composes, arranges, and performs some of the most complex and emotional music ever written for solo acoustic guitar.”
 Music Web Express raved, “With the release of Language of the Flame, Gulezian takes his place among the great acoustic guitar innovators of the 20th Century.”
 And in Acoustic Guitar Magazine, John Diliberto summed it all up: “Fingerstyle fire … Michael Gulezian reignites his muse with Language of the Flame. … for all his virtuosic ferocity, [he] never loses sight of the melody, or the drama of his compositions.
 And he can still play sweetly.
 At this stage in his career, Gulezian doesn’t need to prove he can play, he just needs more people to hear his expansive and original sound.”
 Those were prophetic words – the CD immediately charted nationally at radio, concert venues grew larger, and Michael quickly found himself performing live to an audience of millions on nationally syndicated NPR radio shows West Coast Live, Echoes, and World Café.